supritha3008/Task-1-student-percentage-prediction-using-ML/README.md

 # The Sparks Foundation
 # Task-1-student-percentage-prediction-using-ML
-Predicting the percentage of student based on number of study hours.
+Predicting the percentage of a student based on number of study hours.
 Data can be found at http://bit.ly/w-data